JonasBaillien/LCQBA/README.md

 # LCQBA
 R-code accompanying "Flexible asymmetric multivariate distributions based on two-piece univariate distributions"

 We recommend installing the latest version of R to make sure all functions run properly.
-This code will later be made available in an R-package for quick and easy use.
+This code will later on be made available in an R-package.

 For theoretical result on which this code is based, we refer to
   - Baillien, J et al. (2021).
 Flexible asymmetric multivariate distributions based on two-piece univariate distributions.
 Under review.